ROHIT25082000/Weather-App/README.md

 localhost:3000

-for mobile-view do the following
+for mobile-view make sure your phone and pc are connected to same wifi connection and do the following
 go to terminal and excecute type

 <code>ifconfig</code>